tildeio/ember-element-helper/README.md

 Please note that the while [RFC #389](https://github.com/emberjs/rfcs/pull/389) has been approved, it has not been implmented in Ember.js yet.
 As such, the feature is still subject to change based on implementation feedback.
-In addition, the amendments in [RFC PR #620](https://github.com/emberjs/rfcs/pull/620) are still pending approval at this point.

 When this feature is implemented in Ember.js, we will release a 1.0 version of this addon as a true polyfill for the feature, allowing the feature to be used